zdkr4ii/GBFR-Slimepede-Farm/README.md

+# Original by Wielkimati
+A fork just to keep the modified script safe ig

-# Granblue Fantasy: Relink Slimepede Farm
+# Granblue Fantasy: Relink Slimepede + Golemology 103 Farm
-Simple AutoHotKey script I made for grinding the 'Slimepede' mission in Granblue Fantasy: Relink.
+Simple AutoHotKey script I made for grinding the 'Slimepede' and 'Golemology 103' missions in Granblue Fantasy: Relink.
 Grinding it is a slog, and I wanted to automate that so that I can leave my pc when I go to sleep.

 Written using AutoHotKey V2.
 ## General Information